Azure/AppService/_posts/2020-08-13-asev3_private_preview.md

 - Subscription must be allowlisted
 - Must use hide key for portal support <https://aka.ms/ASEv3Creation>
 - Users will pay the current ASEv2 rates
-- Must provision a VNet in East US 2 before ASEv3 creation
+- Must provision a VNet in South Central US before ASEv3 creation
 - Must create 2 subnets.
 One subnet must be delegated to Microsoft.Web/HostingEnvironments and should be a /24
 - Need write access on the entire VNET